JacYuan1/Fuel-Price-Tracker-in-the-Greater-Toronto-Area/README.md

    Download and install the required packages listed above.

 ### 2. Configure Environment Variable
-   Set up your environment variable for the Discord webhook URL.
+   Set up your environment variable for the Discord webhook URL as well as the webhook itself.
 The variable name used in the code is `WEBHOOK_URL`.
    - **Help with Discord Webhook:** If you need help setting up a Discord webhook, check out this [article](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
    - **Help with Environment Variables:** If you need help setting up an environment variable, check out this [article](https://www3.ntu.edu.sg/home/ehchua/programming/howto/Environment_Variables.html).